mcvinding/meeg_course/tutorial_00_tips_for_writing_scripts.md

 # Tips for writing useful analysis scripts

 Writing data analysis scripts can quickly become a mess!
 There are many steps to go from raw MEG/EEG data to the final results.
 It is essential to keep track of what processing step that goes before and after another.
 Know what data that should be read in one step, saved to memory, and then read in the next step.
-If we mess this up, we might end up with invalid results.
+If you mess this up, you end up with invalid results.
 And it is easy to  make errors: read the wrong data files, using different versions of toolboxes, working in the wrong directory, etc., especially in MEG/EEG data processing where there are several manual steps and we often have to go back to re-run analysis.

 Below you find a quick list of recommendations to make it easier for you to write useful analysis scripts.
 The recommendations are based on van Vliet (2020)[^1] and the MEG-BIDS guidelines[^2].
 I recommend that you take a look at these when you have to write your own analysis scripts.